ObelusFamily/Anythink-Market-6545o/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Install & run repo

+ 1. Download docker + verify docker is ready by running the following commands in your terminal: `docker -v` and `docker-compose -v`.
+ 2. Then, **run `docker-compose up` from the project root directory** to load Anythink's backend and frontend.
+ 3. Just make sure that you **run all scripts in the next quests on one of the containers** created by `docker-compose up`.
+Also, **you can use `docker exec` to run commands** on a running container.